twhite96/TWBlog/_posts/2017-12-13-use-cases-es6-spread-operator.md

 ```
 ## More At the MDN

-You can find more uses for the spread operator at the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread\_operator)

-You can find more uses for the spread operator at the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread\_operator)
+You can find more uses for the spread operator at the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread\_operator).